-Little by little, they fall in love, but Rochester has a secret when Jane finds out, she is crushed, she is hurt that Rochester lied.
+Little by little, they fall in love, but Rochester has a secret.
+When Jane finds out, she is crushed, she’s hurt that Rochester lied.

 I stop here so that you will read the book, I really encourage you, because is so interesting and you can learn so much from it.

 “I am no bird; and no net ensnares me: I am a free human being with an independent will.”

 “I would always rather be happy than dignified.”